 - UV-C and Ionizers – HVAC system fitted with the only air purifier approved by NASA

-- Face Masks – Everyone in the building is masked always
+- Face Masks – Except those that provide a CDC vaccination card, everyone in the building is masked always.

 - Physical Distancing – Except for trading partners and practical instructors, everyone maintains at least six feet of distance – and often much more